-• The scientific contribution of this work is in favor of the fact that additional plyometric training lasting 15 minutes 4 times a week does not significantly affect the increase in RPE and wellness, therefore it can be concluded that low-volume training that has an effect on increasing fitness abilities in football players will not significantly increase the experience of psychological and physiological stress.
-Daily monitoring of the subjective feeling of load is a good and important tool for controlling athletes.
-This especially applies to younger athletes because it is an extremely effective tool that is available to everyone and does not require financial expenses.
-Educated experts in the field of strength and conditioning of athletes can monitor and plan the activities of their athletes in a simple and effective way using RPE and wellness questionary.
+- The scientific contribution of this work is in favor of the fact that additional plyometric training lasting 15 minutes 4 times a week does not significantly affect the increase in RPE and wellness; therefore, it can be concluded that low-volume training that affects increasing fitness abilities in football players will not significantly increase the experience of psychological and physiological stress. - Daily monitoring of the subjective feeling of load is a good and essential tool for controlling athletes.
+This especially applies to younger athletes because it is a highly effective tool available to everyone and does not require financial expenses. - Educated experts in the field of strength and conditioning of athletes can monitor and plan the activities of their athletes simply and effectively using RPE and wellness questionary.